charly-fullstack/java-basics/README.md

-# java-basics
+# Java-basics
-Java fundamentals and practice for beginners
+This repository contains my learning journey and practice with Java fundamentals.
+Topics will include variables, conditions, loops, and basic logic.